AlexPave/EarthquakesMap/README.md

 ##Table of contents

-The project contains 2 packages: Parsing (helps parse the information fom the files) and Earthquakes (the main package) which contains 6 classes.
+The project contains 2 packages: Parsing (helps parse the information fom the files) and Earthquakes (the main package) which contains 6 classes:

 ```python
 EarthquakeMap - creates the map and displays the markers (extends PApplet)